AjeetKu143/QRCodeGenerator/README.md

-# ✨ Stylish Form Card UI
+# ✨ QR Code Generator

 A modern, glassmorphic-styled form card with minimal gaps, clean typography, and a gradient footer that stretches across the entire viewport.
 Built with pure HTML and CSS.